LovesPictures/JavaScript-Core-3-Coursework-Week3-/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+console.log (x) - is 10, bod defined and within the scope of the function
+console.log(f1()) - is undefined, as it is outside of the function
+console.log (y) - its not declared in the function

 ## Question 3